cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 `kubectl set image deployment/nginx nginx=nginx:mainline --record`

-Note that the `--record` option "logs" the `kubectl` command and stores it in the deplyoment's annotations.
+Note that the `--record` option "logs" the `kubectl` command and stores it in the deployment's annotations.
 When checking the rollout history later, the command will be shown as change cause.

-Once finished, check the deplyoment, pods and ReplicaSets available in your namespace.
+Once finished, check the deployment, pods and ReplicaSets available in your namespace.
 By now there should be two ReplicaSets - one scaled to 0 and one scaled to 3 (or whatever number of replicas you had before the update).

 This way you would be able to roll back in case of an issue during update or with the new version.
 Check `kubectl rollout history deployment/nginx` for the existing versions of your deployment.
 By specifying `--revision=1` you will be able to get detailed on revision number one.